ClinicalDataScience/autoPETIII/datacentric-baseline/README.md

 # Datacentric baseline algorithm for autoPETIII challenge

-Source code for the datacentric baseline algorithm container for autoPETIII challenge.Information about the submission can be found [here](https://autopet-iii.grand-challenge.org/submission/) and in the [grand challenge documentation](https://grand-challenge.org/documentation/).
+Source code for the datacentric baseline algorithm container for autoPETIII challenge.
+Information about the submission can be found [here](https://autopet-iii.grand-challenge.org/submission/) and in the [grand challenge documentation](https://grand-challenge.org/documentation/).